Mustafa Tlass: Career

 At the beginning of the 2000s, Tlass was also deputy prime minister in addition to his post as defense minister.
 He was also a member of Baath Party's central committee.
 His other party roles included the head of the party military bureau and chairman of the party military committee.

 Controversial writings and controversies

 Tlass attempted to create a reputation for himself as a man of culture and emerged as an important patron of Syrian literature.
-He published several books of his own, and started a publishing house, Tlass Books, which has been internationally criticized for publishing alleged anti-Semitic materials.
+He published several books of his own, and started a publishing house, Tlass Books, which has been internationally criticized for publishing anti-Semitic materials.

 In 1998, Syrian Defense Minister Tlass boasted to Al Bayan newspaper that he was the one who gave the green light to "the resistance" in Lebanon to attack and kill 241 US marines and 58 French paratroopers, but that he prevented attacks on the Italian soldiers of the multi-national force because "I do not want a single tear falling from the eyes of [Italian actress] Gina Lollobrigida, whom [I] loved ever since my youth."
 In October of the same year, Tlass stated that there was no such country as Jordan, but only "South Syria".